 - to include a youth delegate in the official EU delegation to UNFCCC COP meetings as well as in the delegation of the EESC, which holds observer status at such events;

-- to include youth voices in EESC opinions relating to climate and sustainability, and possibly in the opinions of other EU institutions, for example the European Parliament.
+- to include youth voices in EESC opinions relating to climate and sustainability, by proactively seeking input from youth representatives.

-In September 2022, the EESC adopted the opinion The EU youth test, a tool designed to strengthen youth participation and youth mainstreaming in policy-making based on consultation, impact assessment and mitigation measures.
+In September 2022, the EESC adopted the opinion The EU youth test, a tool designed to strengthen youth participation and youth mainstreaming in policy-making based on consultation, impact assessment and mitigation measures, becoming the first EU institution committing to its implementation.

 Follow our activities and take part in the debate!